 Data management planning is one of the key processes in planning your research.

-Most of research funders require a DMP as part of the funding application process (e.g. Business Finland), or after funding has been approved (e.g. Academy of Finland) or during the first six months of the project (e.g. Horizon Europe).
+Most of research funders require a DMP as part of the funding application process (e.g. Business Finland), or after funding has been approved (e.g. Research Council of Finland, formerly the Academy of Finland) or during the first six months of the project (e.g. Horizon Europe).
 The Principal Investigator (PI) is responsible for making decisions on data management and open access to research data.

 However, creating a DMP for your project is always a good idea, even if it is not mandatory or if you will not be able to provide access to your data!